neelk07/DjangoReactEBSeedProject/README.md

-ngo React AWS(Elastic Beanstalk) Seed Project
+# Django React AWS(Elastic Beanstalk) Seed Project

 This guide will help you setup a Django app to use React.js via templates and deploy to AWS using their Elastic Beanstalk service.